«Previous Next»

 Walk-Behind Tractor Converted To Electric

-Converting a gas-powered, walk-behind, Planet Jr. BP-1 tractor to battery power was easy and low cost for Reid Allaway.
-He used an electric motor from an old battery-powered floor scrubber to replace the OEM 5 hp., 1-cycle gas engine.
+Converting a gas-powered, walk-behind Planet Jr. BP-1 tractor to battery power was easy and low-cost for Reid Allaway.
+He used an electric motor from an old battery-powered floor scrubber to replace the OEM 5-hp., 1-cycle gas engine.
 Doing so gives him precise control of infinitely variable speeds.

 “The more I learn about electric drive systems, the simpler it all seems, and the variety of used motors available still astonishes me,” says Allaway.
 “From an old floor scrubber to an electric scooter or a forklift or pallet truck, to a crashed Nissan Leaf, there are multitudes of parts donors out there for virtually any project.”

 “You’re better off scavenging parts from equipment that was originally battery-powered than adapting industrial DC motors designed for 90V operation,” says Allaway.
-“AC drive systems for battery power are becoming more common, but the high voltages and needs for careful motor characterization and programming make them overly challenging.
+“AC drive systems for battery power are becoming more common, but the high voltages and need for careful motor characterization and programming make them overly challenging.
 Don’t go and buy a scrap yard Prius thinking it’ll make a great electric tractor.”

 He explains that AC systems require a large inverter to make AC from the DC battery pack.
-It has to vary frequency and current to achieve variable speed and torque.
+It has to vary the frequency and current to achieve variable speed and torque.
 DC motors simply require a controller that uses pulse width modulation to vary the voltage to the motor for variable speed.

 To electrify the Planet Jr., Allaway stripped away the gas engine and mounts, fabricated a motor mount, battery cradle, covers for both, and a chain guard.
 He also assembled a lithium battery pack in an old ammunition can and modified an e-bike throttle for a trigger.
 The motor controller was a cheap eBay find, perfectly suited to the project.